The quest for the perfect beard isn’t easy. There are days in which your beard seems in control of you and not the other way around.

 Many of the best trimmers are good for wet and dry use, i.e., you can both use it in the shower and/or with shave gels, lotions, and foams.
 Waterproof trimmers are usually easier to clean, as well.
 In most cases, you simply wash them with water from your faucet to remove excess hair trimmings.
 That kind of convenience is hard to beat.

 Stainless steel, chromium, and titanium blades are longer lasting and more comfortable than other types blades.
 Many beard trimmers, including more expensive ones, have dual-edged blades that provide extra cutting precision (and enable you to fine-tune your beard more efficiently).

 The travel-friendliness of your trimmer is something to consider if you’re on the road a lot.
 Is the trimmer lightweight, compact and easily placed into a carry-on bag or another type of luggage?
 Portability is an important consideration in any case.

 Travel-friendly trimmers should also have a longer battery life while being easily chargeable.
 In most cases, a cordless trimmer is easier to take with you when you travel, but it needs to have an easy-to-access charging source.

-While the information above should help you in choosing a trimmer, here are five products that rise to the top of the list when considering the best beard trimmer 2017.
+While the information above should help you in choosing a trimmer, here are five products that rise to the top of the list when considering your purchase.

 Philips Norelco is a behemoth in the men’s grooming industry and has been for a long time.
 And it’s true; big doesn’t always mean better.